Zum Inhalt springen

 This brought me to where you might be now.
 Where is Kyrgyzstan?
 Am I sure I'm spelling it correctly?
 We were stacked taking a medical course at the time.
 It was about two weeks of mispronouncing it as 'Kyrzygstan' and roughly assuming it was somewhere south of Russia and east of Egypt, before I finally got my facts straight.
 The trip sounded interesting, like a leap of faith.
 With no certain trip reports or beta, we made arrangements in the usual traveling junkshow style: leaving things mostly to the universe with the understanding they would probably work out.
 We booked a hotel in Bishkek for a few nights, a rental car that would get the six of us from point A to B, and nothing else for the next six months.
 We were all busy with respective winter and spring plans, skiing and spending as much time in the mountains as possible.
 Communications were minimal until only a few days before we were due to arrive in Bishkek.

 Bishkek is a relatively small hub when it comes to international flights.
 It was a huge convenience to all end up on the same flight from Istanbul given the triple red eye it took to get me there from Seattle.
 We picked up the rental car and made it to our hotel without difficulty.
 We had budgeted two days to purchase food and gas, and expected things to be very difficult.
 Dumb luck was on our side.
 Our hotel was across the street from a massive supermarket and the store that sold gas for our stoves was fully stocked.
-There was little left to do aside from sampling the local delicacies of pickled salmon and the hard liquor vodka on the terrace of our hotel.
+There was little left to do aside from sample the local delicacies of pickled salmon and the hard liquor vodka on the terrace of our hotel.

 We stumbled through the first 48 hours in Bishkek and arrived in the nearby Ala Archa National Park, eager to get up into things and do some skiing.
 There is one valley in Ala Archa that leads to the popular Korona and Free Korea Peaks.
 Though popular for climbing, the mountains had appeared snowy from the city.
 We (foolishly) had hopes of skiing some of the challenging and steep lines.
 These also seemed an ideal place to start due to their proximity and established hut system.
 We spent our first night in the mountains at Racek hut, about a four hour hike from the parking lot.
 In hindsight, we all agree this was one of the best nights of sleep any of us had in Kyrgyzstan.